realestate-com-au/intro-to-docker/exercises.md

 $ docker push YOURNAMEHERE/hello
 ```

-# Exercise: run an image from the public registry
+# Try it: run an image from the public registry

 ```
 $ docker run hello-world
 $ docker run YOURNEIGHBOUR/hello
 ```

-# Exercise: build a more complex image
+# Try it: build a more complex image

 ```
 $ docker build -t mysite ./mysite